ruba-mushtaq/microservices-bootstrap/observability-service/README.md

 ## Quick start (developer)

-1. Move your existing project into `observability-service/` (rename to `observability-service` if necessary).
+1. Move your existing project into `logging-and-observability/` (rename to `logging-and-observability` if necessary).
 2. Make sure the service has Actuator, Micrometer Prometheus registry, and tracing (Micrometer + Tempo) configured.
 3. From repo root, run: